-The following table sets forth the name of each of the persons proposed to be nominated for election as a director, all positions and offices in the Corporation presently held by such nominee, the nominee's province or state and country of residence, principal occupation at the present and during the preceding five years (unless shown in a previous management information circular), the period during which the nominee has served as a director, and the number of Common Shares that the nominee has advised are beneficially owned by the nominee, directly or indirectly, or over which control or direction is exercised, as of the Record Date.
+The following table sets forth the name of each of the persons proposed to be nominated for election as a director, all positions and offices in the Corporation presently held by such nominee, the nominee's province or state and country of residence, principal occupation at the present and during the preceding five years (unless shown in a previous management information circular), the period during which the nominee has served as a director, and the number of Shares that the nominee has advised are beneficially owned by the nominee, directly or indirectly, or over which control or direction is exercised, as of the Record Date.

 The Board recommends that Shareholders vote in favour of the following proposed nominees.
 Unless otherwise directed, it is the intention of the Management Designees, if named as Proxyholder, to vote for the election of the persons named in the following table to the Board.

 Management does not contemplate that any of such nominees will be unable to serve as directors.
 Each director elected will hold office until the next annual general meeting of Shareholders or until their successor is duly elected, unless their office is earlier vacated in accordance with the constating documents of the Corporation or the provisions of the corporate law to which the Corporation is subject.

-Name and Province or State & Country of Residence Present Office and Date First Appointed a Director Principal Occupation (4) During the Past Five Years Number of Common Shares (5) Miles F. Thompson Rio de Janeiro, Brazil Chairman of the Board, President & CEO Director since February 15, 2006 Chairman of the Board and President & CEO of the Corporation.
-Chairman of the Board of Directors Reservoir Capital Corp. (publicly traded (TSX-V) hydroelectric power generation company).
-3,143,333 Christopher B. Jones ^{(1) (2) (3)} Ontario, Canada Director since November 21, 2011 Chartered Professional Accountant- Williams & Partners LLP (accounting firm).
-15.,000 Adrian R. Calvert ^{(1) (2) (3)} London, United Kingdom Director since June 9, 2011 Founder of WindRose Capital Ltd. (private advisory firm for the energy and infrastructure projects in emerging markets).
-Co-founder of Euroventures (boutique principal investment, private equity and advisory firm.
-0 William C. Steers ^{(1) (2) (3)} Ontario, Canada Director since May 25, 2016 Managing partner at IMC Consultoria Representacao Com.
+Name and Province or State & Country of Residence Present Office and Date First Appointed a Director Principal Occupation (4) During the Past Five Years Number of Shares (5) Miles F. Thompson London, United Kingdom Chairman of the Board, President & CEO Director since February 15, 2006 Chairman of the Board and President & CEO of the Corporation.
+4.056,833 Christopher B. Jones (1) (2) (3) Ontario, Canada Director since November 21, 2011 Chartered Professional Accountant- Williams & Partners LLP (accounting firm).
+90,000 William C. Steers (1) (2) (3) Ontario, Canada Director since May 25, 2016 Managing partner at IMC Consultoria Representacao Com.
 Int.
-Ltda. since 1985.
+Ltda.
 Director of Indústrias Verolme-Ishibras S.A. (private manufacturer and repairer of ships, vessels, and off-shore platforms for oil exploration and production) and Docas Investimentos S.A. (private investment company).
-0
+135,000 Stephen M. Yuzpe (1) (2) (30 Ontario, Canada Director since November 13, 2019 President and Chief Financial Officer of The Fertility Partners Inc. (private company respecting North American in- vitro fertilization clinicians).
+Senior Managing Director of Sprott Inc., and President and Chief Executive Officer of Sprott Resource Holdings Inc. 20,000

-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance Committee. - (4) Includes occupations for preceding five years unless the director was elected at the previous Annual General Meeting and was shown as a nominee for election as a director in the Circular for that meeting. - (5) Number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised as at the Record Date.
-No director, together with the director's associates and affiliates beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the Common Shares. - (6) None of the proposed directors is to be elected under any arrangement or understanding between the proposed director and the Corporation or a third party (other than the directors and executive officers of the Corporation acting in that capacity).
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance Committee. - (4) Includes occupations for preceding five years unless the director was elected at the previous Annual General Meeting and was shown as a nominee for election as a director in the Circular for that meeting. - (5) Number of Shares beneficially owned, directly or indirectly, or over which control or direction is exercised as at the Record Date.
+No director, together with the director's associates and affiliates beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the Shares. - (6) None of the proposed directors is to be elected under any arrangement or understanding between the proposed director and the Corporation or a third party (other than the directors and executive officers of the Corporation acting in that capacity).